mohamedyd/awesome_resources/README.md

 * [Machine Learning Engineering for Production (MLOps), Andrew Ng, Youtube](https://www.youtube.com/playlist?list=PLkDaE6sCZn6GMoA0wbpJLi3t34Gd8l0aK): Through this course, you will learn about the ML lifecycle and how to deploy ML models.

+* (CS 329S: Machine Learning Systems Design)[https://stanford-cs329s.github.io/syllabus.html?r=152co]:  This course aims to provide an iterative framework for developing real-world machine learning systems that are deployable, reliable, and scalable.

 # Machine Learning